Ray Bourque

-Raymond Jean Bourque (born December 28, 1960) is a Canadian former professional ice hockey player.
+Raymond Jean Bourque (born December 28, 1960) is a Canadian-American former professional ice hockey player.
 He holds records for most career goals, assists, and points by a defenceman in the National Hockey League (NHL).
 He won the James Norris Memorial Trophy as the NHL's best defenceman five times, while finishing second for that trophy a further six times.
 He also twice finished second in the voting for the Hart Memorial Trophy, a rarity for a defenceman.
-He was named to the end-of-season All-Star teams 19 times, 13 on the first-team and six on the second-team.
+He was named to the end-of-season All-Star teams 19 times (second only to Gordie Howe's 21 selections), with a record 13 on the first-team and six on the second-team.

-Bourque was also an Olympian with Canada and became nearly synonymous with the Boston Bruins franchise, for which he played 21 seasons and became Boston's longest-serving captain.
+Bourque became nearly synonymous with the Boston Bruins franchise, for which he played 21 seasons and became Boston's longest-serving captain.
 Bourque finished his career with the Colorado Avalanche, with whom he won his only Stanley Cup championship in his final NHL game.
-In 2017, he was named one of the 100 Greatest NHL Players.
+He is often considered one of the best offensive defenseman in NHL history, and in 2017, he was named one of the 100 Greatest NHL Players.
+Following his retirement his #77 was retired by both the Bruins and the Avalanche.
+Bourque also played with Canada for three Canada Cups and in the 1998 Winter Olympics, the latter being the first time that active NHL players were eligible to participate.

+Since his retirement Bourque has been involved in many philanthropic activities in the New England area and also owns an Italian restaurant in Boston.

 Early life

 Bourque was born in Saint-Laurent, Quebec, the son of Raymond Bourque Sr. and Anita Allain.
 Both of his parents were originally from New Brunswick, and moved to Montreal in the 1950s.
 His mother died from cancer when he was 12 years old, while his father died in 2009.
 Bourque was raised bilingual, speaking both English and French at home, though he went to a French school.
+He began playing hockey at the age of 5, and dropped out of school at the age of 15 to devote all his time to his junior team, the Verdun Black Hawks.